Swedish study notes surge in automated Twitter accounts

 The study by Sweden’s defense research agency comes amid broader concerns over misinformation ahead of the election.

-Researcher Johan Fernquist says the number of so-called Twitter bots discussing politics nearly doubled from July to August.
+Researcher Johan Fernquist said the number of so-called Twitter bots discussing politics nearly doubled from July to August.

 The report published Wednesday said users “may be led to believe that this content (is) more widely accepted or more mainstream than it actually is.”